 Line I. Reimbursements.
 If your employer included your reimbursement in PA-taxable compensation on your Form W-2, do not enter that reimbursement here.
-If the reimbursements from your employer exceeded your expenses, enter the reimbursement here.
+If the reimbursements from your employer were in excess of federal mileage or per-diem limits and not included in compensation or were in excess of your actual expenses and not included in compensation, enter the total amount of reimbursements here.
 Otherwise, if you received a reimbursement from your employer for any type of expense included on PA Schedule UE, even though the amount was less than the total amount of the expense you incurred, do not include the reimbursements for those expenses and do not include the expense on your PA Schedule UE.
 You do not have an unreimbursed expense.